Moon Base

 Welcome to TheMoon.ie, a one stop shop for all things lunar.
 As the human race is planning a return to the Moon, now is a great time to familiarise yourself with our nearest neighbour.
 As part of a nation wide Science Foundation Ireland drive to bring science to the public, this outreach website is packed with information and entertaining activities all based on our Moon and all for you, for free – Enjoy and I wish you clear skies.

-Lunar Events in September 2023
+Lunar Events in February 2026

-September Full Moon Lunar Name
+February’s Full Moon Name

-Sun Rise and Sun Set Throughout September 2023
+Sun Rise and Sun Set Throughout February 2026

-Daylight hours during August -(Click to enlarge)
+Daylight hours during February 2026 -(Click to enlarge)

-Lunar Phases: September 2023
+Lunar Phases: February 2026

 Artemis I: Podcast Updates On Our Mission To Return To The Moon